-- 4. The Town Capital Improvement Program (CIP) as well as a Small Town Economic Assistance Program (STEAP) grant included funding to design and construct the Wall Street Sidewalk project.
-In addition, RHAM constructed a portion of the sidewalk along their street frontage with their improvement project in 2019. - 5.
-Several open space land acquisitions have served to further the policy of creating an open space greenway linking Hebron Center and Transitional Areas. - 6.
-A 2018 update to the Zoning Regulations added Senior Housing as an allowed use in the Hebron Green and Residential zones. - 7.
+- 6. A 2018 update to the Zoning Regulations added Senior Housing as an allowed use in the Hebron Green and Residential zones. - 7.
 The Town purchased the Rifkin property, located on West Main Street, in 2017 as a location for future senior housing. - 8.
 The Hebron Center water system was expanded from Main Street south along Church Street to serve additional properties in and outside transitional areas. - 9.
 In 2020, RHAM completed a campus improvement project adding parking, establishing a formal parent drop-off / pick-up lane and other improvements.